 I found this on Facebook, no credit given.
 What a neat insight into how stitches are formed!
 Continue reading How a sewing machine creates stitches

 When I first moved in, we discussed (argued?) for months about what kind of pillows we wanted on the couch.
 I wanted pillows, I think Fred might have been ambivalent.
 But these were too busy, those were too boring, these were too bright, those were… I don’t even remember anymore.
-We finally ended up finding … Continue reading In which Hannah decides to sew pillow cases

 This project seems like it was doomed to failure from the beginning.
 How did I ever miss the signs?
 But yet – there is definitely a happy ending!
-Continue reading “Cake Patterns: Pavlova skirt
+Continue reading “Cake Patterns: Pavlova skirt”

 While learning how to do a skill (picking up stitches for the button band for my black Hyss?)
 I found a new way of purling Continental style!
 I can’t find the original video that describes the original technique, but I’ve found another example to share.